tomaszbartoszewski/tomaszbartoszewski.github.io/_posts/2020-02-23-move-data-between-gcp-postgresql.md

     ADD CONSTRAINT example2_value_key UNIQUE (value);
 ```

 It’s more efficient to create a table, insert data without any checks, and once we have all rows we can create indices.
-It should be faster operation than validating every row when inserting data.
-Because of the size of table and limits on my PostgreSQL instance, I was getting an exception when creating an index.
+It should be a faster operation than validating every row when inserting data.
+Because of the size of a table and limits on my PostgreSQL instance, I was getting an exception when creating an index.
 My work around was to migrate the schema first and then data.
-To do that, you have to use `--schema-only` and `--data-only`, see example below.
+To do that, you have to use `--schema-only` and `--data-only`, see an example below.

 {% highlight shell %}
 pg_dump \